sigmaai/semantic-segmentation/README.md

 # Semantic Segmentation

-🚧 this is still under development 🏗
+🚧 This is still under development 🏗

 Semantic segmentation has become an important component of self-driving vehicles.
 It allows the car to understand the surroundings by classifying every pixel of the input image.